learn-co-curriculum/phase-3-hashketball/README.md

     into the method as an argument?

-* Build a method, `team_colors`, that takes in an argument of the team name and returns an array of that teams colors.
+* Build a method, `team_colors`, that takes in an argument of the team name and returns an `Array` of that teams colors.

-* Build a method, `team_names`, that operates on the game hash to return an array of the team names.
+* Build a method, `team_names`, that operates on the game `Hash` to return an `Array` of the team names.

-* Build a method, `player_numbers`, that takes in an argument of a team name and returns an array of the jersey number's for that team.
+* Build a method, `player_numbers`, that takes in an argument of a team name and returns an `Array` of the jersey number's for that team.

 * Build a method, `player_stats`, that takes in an argument of a player's name and returns a hash of that player's stats.